 Ms. Fisher has actively taught private and group piano classes for over 20 years to students of all ages and levels.
 Her teaching strengths include providing a relational and caring, yet structured environment where students learn to practice efficiently, understand their repertoire, and progress in a systematic way as their love for music flourishes.
 A robust curriculum is provided for each student that includes comprehensive technical study, theory, and transposing/ear training, in addition to studying the classical piano repertoire and etudes.

 In addition to running a private piano studio, she has taught at the collegiate level at schools including Belmont University, Middle Tennessee State University, Utah State University and as a teaching assistant at the Eastman School.
 She has also been a guest lecturer at George Mason University, Catholic University, and has been on the piano faculty of the Sun Valley Summer Music Festival in Idaho numerous times.
 She frequently serves as an adjudicator for various piano festivals and competitions in the northwest, and her students have been selected to participate in masterclasses with organizations such as Portland Piano International as well as winning awards at competitions such as the Steinway & Sons Piano Competition, among others.

-Ms. Fisher has taught both piano and early childhood music at many youth conservatories and community music schools across the country and is skilled at work with children of all ages.
+Ms. Fisher has taught both piano and early childhood music at many youth conservatories and community music schools across the country and is skilled at working with children of all ages.
 She served as the Assistant Director of the Early Childhood Music Department at the Levine School of Music in Washington, DC, developing curriculum and training teachers.
 Her piano students have gone on to participate in music programs at a number of universities including Catholic University (DC), Belmont University (TN), Notre Dame (IN), Princeton (NJ), and Goshen College (OH), as well as performing in Carnegie Hall.